The Sutherland Clearances - the story of Jessie Ross

 James Hunter is Emeritus Professor of History at the University of the Highlands and Islands.
 He has written extensively about the north of Scotland and about the region’s worldwide diaspora.
 In the course of a varied career Hunter has been, among other things, director of the Scottish Crofters Union, chairman of Highlands and Islands Enterprise and an award-winning journalist.

 Set Adrift Upon the World: The Sutherland Clearances is published by Birlinn.
-Further details available on their website.

 (top ruined croft image copyright Sarah Egan; croft image below copyright Dave Fergusson)